Updated 20th December

 EMAG succeeds in delaying compensation Scheme's closure

-EMAG working with The Treasury
+EMAG works with the Treasury on tracing

-The Public Accounts Committee (PAC) report on ELPS
+The Public Accounts Committee (PAC) report on ELPS and Treasury response